Linaro/lava/doc/v2/writing-tests.rst

 *****************************************

 Creating a lava-test-case involves a database operation on the master.
-LAVA tries to optimise these calls to allow test jobs to report several tens of thousands of test cases per test job, including supporting streaming of test cases exported through the API.
+LAVA tries to optimize these calls to allow test jobs to report several tens of thousands of test cases per test job, including supporting streaming of test cases exported through the API.
 However, there will always be a practical limit to the total number of test cases per test job.